 - 1. Registration Fees must be paid and the FEE AGREEMENT signed prior to the child's first day of attendance. - 2.
 It is required that parents must reserve days and make advance payment for all programs on Friday for the following week of care.
 Dates are not transferable and credit is not given for days missed. - 3.
+Accounts reserved after the cutoff will incur the emergency rate for that week. - 4.
 Parents receiving financial assistance are still required to follow the payment schedule if a parent fee is required.
 Advance payments are required for all programs by Friday for the following week of care.
 Any family receiving financial assistance from DSS must apply and receive a new voucher for each school year, for Summer PLUS care, and to receive care at another site during the school year (ex: for Teacher Work Day Care).
-If parents do not get a new voucher by the first day the child attends, the parent will be responsible for full payment - 4.
+If parents do not get a new voucher by the first day the child attends, the parent will be responsible for full payment. - 5.
 Parents must sign-up and pay in advance for Full Day Care on TEACHER WORK DAYS within the time frames specified (1-2 weeks in advance for Teacher Workdays).
-Fees for Winter Weather Care are paid upon arrival at the Winter Weather site. - 5.
+Fees for Winter Weather Care are paid upon arrival at the Winter Weather site. - 6.
+Credit will not be given for days purchased and not used except in cases of family emergencies or extended illness.
+The student must be out for five consecutive days within the week.
+Credit for payments are not given for suspensions.
+The parent and site director must complete a written Fee Payment Agreement Adjustment for credit to be approved.
+If Henderson County Public Schools close due to any unforeseen reason, a credit will be given for that day(s). - 7.
 There will be a \$10.00 late pick-up charge per child for each 15-minute increment that children are picked up after the 6:00 pm closing time.
-If there is no contact between child care staff & parent/authorized adult on the registration form by 7:00 p.m., the local authorities will be called. - 6.
+If there is no contact between child care staff & parent/authorized adult on the registration form by 7:00 p.m., the local authorities will be called. - 8.
 Child care fees may be paid by check, cash, money order or by debit or credit card through K12PaymentCenter.
-If paying in cash, please provide the correct change or expect to have the remaining balance credited to the account. - 7.
+If paying in cash, please provide the correct change or expect to have the remaining balance credited to the account. - 9.
 In the event your check is returned the following procedure will be followed: - a.
 The parent will be notified of the NSF check - b.
 Re-payment must be made in cash for the NSF check - c.
 A \$25.00 NSF fee must be made in cash - d.
 In the event that two NSF checks have been written; the parent or guardian will be put on a cash only basis. - e.
 If any additional bank charges are incurred, the parent or guardian will be responsible for those fees as well.